This function extends all layer modes with octave, velocity, note length, pan, probabilistic and offbeat splits.

-Finally, this feature allows the sound length to be dynamically halved, or doubled, allowing a larger range of expression.
+This feature allows the sound length to be dynamically halved, or doubled, allowing a larger range of expression.

 This function is a property of the layer, and is selected under the layer menu.

 The split modified is retained until the next split modifier, i.e. the split latches.
-This is easily seen in score mode, and is fun to use in bounce mode, using the bounce to vary the velocity randomly.
+This is easily seen in score mode, and is fun to use in bounce mode, using the bounce to vary the velocity or octave randomly.

 In score mode, a split directive in the same column as a note will strictly apply (i.e. before) that note plays.
 This is required in order to make “chords” in score mode behave predictably.
 For the other layer types, this has not been enforced, and depends on the order in which the notes were originally entered.